 If 1-ohm is still in circulation on your documentation then this section applies to you.

-Even though the Safety Calculations for determining a System Earth (Ground) has shifted away from an arbitrary Resistance figure, usually <1 ohm.
-It’s still all too common to see this outdated measure of installed success appear on client / employer requirement specifications(ER’s) as part of the Earthing Design Safety Calculations.
+Even though the Earthing Calculations for determining a safe System Earth (Ground) has shifted away from an arbitrary Resistance figure, usually <1 ohm.
+It’s still all too common to see this outdated measure of installed success appear on client/employer requirement specifications(ER’s) as part of the Earthing Calculations Design Safety.

 The first really big step-change is the recognition that electrical system safety is probabilistic in nature.
 What do I mean?